zhaoxinf/FANzhaoxin666.github.io/index.md

 ## News
 + The first virtual actor An-Ruohan of Psyai  will perform her show at [bilibili](https://live.bilibili.com/23834668) everyday!
-+ A paper is accepted by AAAI2022.
++ A paper is accepted by AAAI 2022.
 + I will go to CMU to continue my research afer December 2021, as a co-supervised PhD student.

 ## Publications